Close Menu

 Anyone who has a track record of borrowing money and returning it on time will get a high score since it demonstrates that they can trust to handle debt.

-A credit report will contain a history of any personal loans, mortgages, credit cards, and mobile phone contracts utilised.
+A credit report will contain a history of any business loans, mortgages, credit cards, and mobile phone contracts utilised.

 Late payments are a black mark that lowers someone’s credit score.

 A poor credit score will make it difficult to get a credit card with a low APR or an extended interest-free period.
-A severely low score may result in an application being entirely turned down for a credit card.
+A severely bad credit score may result in an application being entirely turned down for a credit card.

 Conclusion